HayatoHongo/conv-build-nanoGPT/README.md

 docker pull hayatohongo/202050729-traingpt2-hayatohongo-v0:latest
 ```

+Maybe you will encouter an error.<br>
 Ask [ChatGPT](https://chatgpt.com/) for help.
-She is a great teacher for linux commands.
+She is a great teacher on error handling.<br>
+Please learn how to handle errors with ChatGPT.
+Prompt your logs and situation.<br>

 # Run the Docker container
 ```bash